Jeimer Candelario Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Guardians pitching staff ranks 22nd in MLB.
+- The Guardians pitching staff ranks 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Guardians have the 13th-ranked team ERA across all MLB pitching staffs (4.16).
+- The Guardians have a 4.08 team ERA that ranks 11th across all MLB pitching staffs.

-- Guardians pitchers combine to allow 11 home runs (0.8 per game), the eighth-fewest in the league.
+- The Guardians surrender the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Quantrill (0-1) gets the starting nod for the Guardians, his third this season.
+- Plesac (0-0) gets the starting nod for the Guardians, his third of the season.

-- His last time out came on Saturday against the Seattle Mariners, when the right-hander went five innings, surrendering three earned runs while giving up seven hits.
+- The righty last pitched on Sunday against the Seattle Mariners, when he went seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.